reagento/descanso/docs/configuration.rst

 Headers
 -----------------------------------

 Headers can be simply set in the same way as query parameters.
 Just use ``Header()`` transformer.
-The defference is that no additional processing is done automatically.
+The difference is that no additional processing is done automatically.

 .. code-block:: python